5 Live Chat Best Practices… For Converting Customers

 This is no way to treat a customer who is extremely close to making a purchase, but just needs a little help making it to next stage of the buyer’s journey.
 And that’s why live chat is the undeniable champion of successfully getting customers to checkout.

-5 Live Chat Best Practices
+5 of our Favorite Live Chat Best Practices:

 It’s clear live chat can set ecommerce companies apart – especially when the target market is the NOW Customer.
 But how live chat is handled and whether live chat best practices are followed, are two factors that separate winners from losers when it comes to customer conversion and retention success.